Danicaghost/SECGS/README.md

 # SECGS
 This is code for SECGS, please check.

-First, run getDVS: ser2.py or others to get SENet featuers.
+First, run getSENet: ser2.py or others to get SENet featuers.
 Second,run C-CCA: NEW_clusterccaCsvd.m to get DVS.
 Third, run estimated_probability: fabric_svd.py or mattreset_svd.py to get the estimated probability for DVS.
 Fourth, run ERGS: mainnew.m to get final result.